Family of Erik and Lyle Menendez call for their release and say they're victims who were vilified

-LOS ANGELES (AP) — More than a dozen family members of Erik and Lyle Menendez made an emotional call for their release from prison, saying they were "brutalized" and sexually abused by their father and then "vilified" by a society that was not ready to hear that boys could be raped.
+LOS ANGELES (AP) — Multiple generations of family members of Erik and Lyle Menendez pleaded for the brothers' release from prison on Wednesday, saying they deserve to be free despite life sentences for the 1989 killings of their parents in Beverly Hills because they had been "brutalized" and sexually abused by their father.

+The American public “vilified” the brothers in the wake of the notorious crime.
+The jurors who sentenced them to life without parole in 1996 were part of a society that was not ready then to hear that boys could be raped, their relatives said Wednesday during a news conference in downtown Los Angeles.

+Joan Andersen VanderMolen, Kitty Menendez’s sister, said the wider family did not know about the extent of the abuse, and she’s spent years struggling to come to terms with it all.

+Several of the family members emphasized that in today’s world — which is more aware of the impact of sexual abuse — the brothers would not have been convicted of first-degree murder.
+The relatives walked to the district attorney's office after the news conference Wednesday to speak with prosecutors about the case.

-Prosecutors at the time contended there was no evidence of molestation.
-They said the sons were after their parents’ multimillion-dollar estate.
+Prosecutors at the time contended there was no evidence of molestation, and many details in their story of sexual abuse were not permitted in the trial that led to their conviction.
+The district attorney's office said the sons were after their parents’ multimillion-dollar estate.

-The brothers are currently serving life sentences in state prison without the possibility of parole.

-The brothers have said they killed their parents out of self-defense after enduring a lifetime of physical, emotional and sexual abuse from them.
-The family members argue that because of society's changing views on sexual abuse, that if the trial happened in 2024, the brothers would not have been convicted of first-degree murder and sentenced to life without parole.

 “If Lyle and Erik’s case were heard today, with the understanding we now have about abuse and PTSD, there is no doubt in my mind that their sentencing would have been very different,” said Anamaria Baralt, a niece of Jose Menendez.